matt-d-brown/vuemerang/docs/components/chip.md

 Add a nice icon to the chip.

 ::: tip
-Vuemerang uses the **Google Material Icons** font library.
-For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).
+Vuemerang uses the **Eva Icons** font library.
+For a list of all available icons, visit the official [Eva Icons page](https://akveo.github.io/eva-icons/).
 :::

 <vuecode md center>